 - Live video is even better (Facebook says it’s 6x better for engagement than standard video)

-For more specific inspiration, dip into your Past Posts in SmarterQueue Analytics for some examples of posts that have gone down well with your audience in the past.
+For more specific inspiration, dip into your Past Posts in SmarterQueue Analytics.
+Here, you’ll find examples of posts that have gone down well with your audience in the past.

 Don’t Forget Instagram

 The curveball.
 If you don’t think you can up your Facebook game, try increasing your focus on Instagram.
-Unlike Facebook and Twitter, Instagram is still a great place to get engagement if you play your cards right, and may be a better investment of your time and energy than fighting it out on Facebook.
-(Take a look at our blog post on Instagram for Business for some tips.)
+Unlike Facebook and Twitter, Instagram is still a great place to get engagement if you play your cards right.
+Instagram may even be a better investment of your time and energy than fighting it out on Facebook.

 Above All, Don’t Panic!

-Facebook has clearly stated that “as we make these updates, Pages may see their reach, video watch time, and referral traffic decrease.“ So it’ll be happening to your competitors too.
+Facebook has clearly stated that Pages will likely see reach, video watch time, and referral traffic decrease.
+So it’ll be happening to your competitors too.
 Sure, you need to make some changes, but they’ll be adjusting too, so if it doesn’t work immediately, don’t panic.

 Whatever you do, don’t resort to “engagement-bait” posts.
 Facebook is very clear on this.
 Interactions generated as a result of these posts are worthless to you: they are on the watch and will actively demote your Page in News Feeds.
 Don’t let all of your hard work go to waste.

-Yes, the Facebook algorithm change will be important to you, and yeah, you’ll need to take action.
+Yes, the Facebook news feed change will be important to you, and yeah, you’ll need to take action.
 But the steps are straightforward and you’ve got SmarterQueue on your side.
 So take that deep breath and bring it on.